turingschool/backend-curriculum-site/module2/lessons/cart_implementation.markdown

 That's o.k.
 We can fix this.

-In our controller, let's go ahead and add the instance variable `@backpack`.
+In our ItemsController, let's go ahead and add the instance variable `@backpack`.
 Let's also assume that we'll need to pass it the contents currently sitting in our session to make it work.

 ```ruby
   def index